 A-framed truck tents are common and considered the most basic shape.
 Built for two or three people, this form doesn’t provide a lot of headroom.
 But it does pack down small, leaving you extra room to bring along gear.

 With large windows and tough screens, an umbrella-shaped tent will give you get a great view along with some room to breathe.
-Since these tent attach directly to the truck bed with no floor, installation is easy, and the shape will assume itself.
+Since these tent attach directly to the bed of your truck with no floor, installation is easy, and the shape will assume itself.

-Hatchback truck tents are different from truck bed tents in that they are designed to use on small SUVs or other cars with hatchback trunks, as opposed to a truck bed.
+Hatchback truck tents are different from the others because this type compact truck tent is designed to use on small SUVs or other cars with hatchback trunks, as opposed to a truck bed.

 As we mentioned, the size of your truck bed is crucial in this decision process.
 It’s important to know which tents are best for which vehicle.

-From here, the best thing you can do is take the number of people you’re trying to fit alongside your budget requirements and look for a tent that can support both of these.
+From here, the best thing you can do is take the sleeping capacity alongside your budget requirements and look for a tent that can support both of these.
 A good balance is all you need.

-Truck tents that come without a floor tend to be quicker to setup than those that have one.
+Truck bed tents that come without a sewn in floor tend to be quicker to setup than those that have one.

 Materials and Windows

 Traditional tents have a floor – there’s not really a question about that.
-However, not all truck tents come with a floor.
+However, not all products come with a full floor.
 A floor closes off your tent space entirely, better protecting you from the outside world.
 It makes the space more waterproof and bug resistant.

 Some people prefer to purchase a tent without a floor because it will allow you to use a dedicated truck bed mattress which may not fit inside of all tents.
 They can also be easier to set up and fit into your truck.

-Gear lofts are another useful accessory to be on the lookout for.
-They are compartments that you can attach to the ceiling of your tent to hold your gear.
-Not only are these useful for clearing space and keeping your gear off of the ground, but they are easy to install, only using hooks and loops.
+A gear loft is another useful accessory to be on the lookout for.
+They are compartments that you can attach to the ceiling such as a lantern holder.
+Not only are these useful for clearing space and keeping camp gear off the ground, but they are easy to install, only using hooks and loops.

 Frequently Asked Questions